manthanpatel98/Cloths-AccessoryClassification/README.md

 * In **[ILSVRC'14](http://www.image-net.org/challenges/LSVRC/#:~:text=The%20ImageNet%20Large%20Scale%20Visual,image%20classification%20at%20large%20scale.&text=Another%20motivation%20is%20to%20measure,indexing%20for%20retrieval%20and%20annotation.)**, VGG was **2nd in Image Classification** and **1st in Localization**.

-* The original purpose of VGG's research on the depth of convolutional networks is to understand how the depth of convolutional networks affects the accuracy and accuracy of large-scale image classification and recognition.
+* The original purpose of VGG's research on the depth of convolutional networks is to understand how the depth of convolutional networks affects the accuracy and large-scale image classification and recognition.

 <img src="https://github.com/manthanpatel98/Cloths-AccessoryClassification/blob/main/Readme_Images/VGG-models.png" height=600>